-Science at Norwood Green Infant school provides opportunities for children to find out about the physical, chemical and biological aspects of the world through practical and hands on enquiry and investigation as well as gaining knowledge and understanding of scientific concepts through meaningful teaching and learning practice.
+Science at Norwood Green Infant school provides opportunities for children to find out about the physical, chemical and biological aspects of the world.
+We do this through investigation, practical and hands on enquiry as well as gaining knowledge and understanding of scientific concepts through meaningful teaching and learning practice.
 It stimulates pupil’s curiosity about the world around them and satisfies their curiosity with knowledge that they have gained through active learning via scientific enquiry and the teaching of knowledge and concepts.
 It is important that these two approaches to science teaching and learning are taught in conjunction with one another.
 Concepts should be developed by first hand exploration and investigation.
 This link between practical experience and concepts will help to deepen learner’s understanding by providing a meaningful learning experience that is embedded in context.
 Science makes excellent cross-curricular links with Literacy, Maths, ICT and Art.

-- To develop an interest in science and understand the contribution it makes to all aspects of life.
+- To develop an interest in Science and understand the contribution it makes to all aspects of life.

 - To develop children’s knowledge of life processes and living things, materials and their properties and physical processes.

-- To relate and contextualise children’s knowledge of science to everyday life.
+- To relate and contextualise children’s knowledge of Science to everyday life.

 - To develop the ideas children have about the world by encouraging the use of appropriate questioning and scientific vocabulary.